News Photo

 Share This News

-Good Indoor Air Quality (IAQ) requires adequate air exchange, MERV 13 filters, monitor of temperature, humidity, carbon dioxide CO2, volatile organic compounds (VOCs), formaldehyde (H2CO), particulates PM2.5, and radon.
+Good Indoor Air Quality requires adequate fresh air exchange, MERV 13 filters, monitor temperature, humidity, carbon dioxide CO2, volatile organic compounds (VOCs), formaldehyde (H2CO), particulates PM2.5, and radon.

 Local wastewater monitoring is useful in the detection of viruses and other substances of concern in public health.
 See, e.g., COVID-19: Wisconsin Wastewater Monitoring Program Wisconsin Wastewater Monitoring Program updated method of calculating concentration categories. https://www.dhs.wisconsin.gov/covid-19/wastewater.htm